mtpatter/mtpatter.github.io/_pages/projects.md

 ## Science Clouds, "Data Commons", and Streaming Data Pipelines

 ### - Large Synoptic Survey Telescope and Zwicky Transient Facility
-I worked for the Large Synoptic Survey Telescope (LSST) data management group on the alert production pipeline team.
+I worked for the Large Synoptic Survey Telescope (LSST, now known as the Legacy Survey of Space and Time carried out at Vera C. Rubin Observatory) in the data management group on the alert production pipeline team.
 The LSST expects to observe about 10 million changing, or 'transient', objects per night and will alert astronomers and the public with a large-scale (~1 TB/night) data stream of these events within 60 seconds of detection.
 I prototyped the technology for the data distribution system for these